nunogrl/nunogrl/content/gpg-series-01-intro.rst

 - integrate with your favourite orchestration tool without risking compromisin passwords

+To cover all the features I'll also cover stuff such as encrypt messages to send across the internet in a safe way.

-All this can has practical usages on a daily basis for individuals and for businesses of any size.
+All this has practical usages on a daily basis for individuals and for businesses of any size.

 Here I'd like to cover: